-Cultures Interactive (CI) has been engaging since many years in various international initiatives and networks of preventing violent extremism and group-focused hatred – and has provided consultancy for governments and governmental organizations.
-CI‘s Harald Weilnböck (HW) has been active in the Radicalisation Awareness Network (RAN) since early preparation stages, co-chaired the RAN Derad working group and at the same time built up the European Network of Deradicalisation.
+cultures interactive has been engaging since many years in various international initiatives and networks of preventing violent extremism and group-focused hatred – and has provided consultancy for governments and governmental organizations.
+Harald Weilnböck has been active in the Radicalisation Awareness Network (RAN) since early preparation stages, co-chaired the RAN Derad working group and at the same time built up the European Network of Deradicalisation.
 A prior project in Northern Ireland has preceded these activities.
-CI‘s Silke Baer has been cooperating with the OSCE since many years.
+Silke Baer has been cooperating with the OSCE since many years.

-From early on HW/ CI have helped a number of German NGOs to become connected to these EU networks.
-Today CI is cooperating regularly with RAN, OSCE, the European Forum for Urban Security (Efus), the Global Counter Terrorism Forum (GCTF), the European Network of Terorism Experts (EENeT), the US State Department, inter alia.
+Today cultures interactive is cooperating regularly with RAN, OSCE, the European Forum for Urban Security (Efus), the Global Counter Terrorism Forum (GCTF), the European Network of Terorism Experts (EENeT), the US State Department and others.
 Projects from DG Home, DG Research and other EU agencies have made these voluntary activities possible.
-In its international work CI has currently developed an emphasis on cooperating with Eastern European partners to prevent right-wing extremism and group hatred in Eastern member states – an issue which seems to have sunk into the background in the EU’s recent counter violent extremism initiatives.
+In its international work, cultures interactive has developed an emphasis on cooperating with Eastern European partners to prevent right-wing extremism and group hatred in Eastern member states.